victordibia/llmx/README.md

 response = gen.generate(config=config, use_cache=True)
 ```

 Are there other libraries that do things like this really well?
 Yes!
 I'd recommend looking at [guidance](https://github.com/microsoft/guidance) which does a lot more.
+Interested in optimized inference?
+Try somthing like [vllm](https://github.com/vllm-project/vllm).

 ## Installation